msanand/msanand.github.io/_posts/2014-08-31-angularjs-best-parts.md

 <iframe width="100%" height="150" src="http://jsfiddle.net/anandmanisankar/bwhpavha/embedded/html,js,result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 The `$scope` object acts like a ViewModel which provides the data required for the view.
 The controller initializes the $scope and provides functions to manage the behaviour.
 It does not store any state of its own.
 The view is the HTML that has the corresponding controller directive.
-Very clear seperation of concerns!
+Very clear separation of concerns!

 ###Declarative User Interface